garden-io/garden/docs/reference/commands.md

 ### garden delete config

-Delete a configuration variable from the environment..
+Delete a configuration variable from the environment.

 Returns with an error if the provided key could not be found in the configuration.